-We mentioned at the start that most people don’t have enough lawn to find a traveling sprinkler useful, but we felt we should include at least one on Groom+Style’s list of the top 5 best sprinklers.
+We mentioned at the start that most people don’t have enough lawn to find a traveling sprinkler useful, but we felt we should include at least one on Your House Garden’s list of the top 5 best sprinklers.

 The Nelson Raintrain is our choice because it’s inexpensive (for a traveling sprinkler), it’s rugged thanks to a powder-coated cast-iron body, and it can slowly move along a hose as long as 200 feet to cover as much as 13,500 square feet of lawn.